 Natasha Marcus is a graduate of Duke University School of Law and has been a community leader in North Carolina for 30 years.
 She has been on the front lines in North Carolina from Moral Mondays to the Women’s March and smaller, grassroots efforts to curb gun violence, register voters, and build a stronger community.
-Today, she works for a local community center, working to provide services and support to those most in need.
+Prior to taking office, she worked at the Ada Jenkins Center, a local community center, which provides services and support to those most in need.

-Natasha is a mother of two daughters, both of whom attended public schools in North Carolina, and are in college now.
-She’s the daughter of a public school teacher.
-After practicing law at Brooks, Pierce, McLendon, Humphrey, and Leonard, LLP and clerking for a federal judge in Greensboro, she moved to Davidson to raise her daughters and volunteer her time to various community organizations and political activities.
+Natasha is a mother of two daughters.
+Her youngest child is in college and the oldest graduated from college in May, 2019.
+She’s the daughter of a public school teacher and a lawyer who also served in elected office.
+After earning her law degree, Natasha practiced law at Brooks, Pierce, McLendon, Humphrey, and Leonard, LLP and clerked for a federal judge in Greensboro..
+She moved to Davidson in 2007 to raise her daughters and volunteer her time at her daughters' schools and with various community organizations.

 She has worked to organize Democrats in Mecklenburg County, volunteered with both Obama and Hillary for America and ran her own campaign for NC House in 2014 (in which she outperformed all expectations for a first time candidate and Democrat running in a Republican-dominated district).
 As a first term Senator, Natasha is working hard for public schools, affordable health care, clean water, common sense gun safety, the ERA, voting rights, better wages for working people, and local iniatives to serve the people of District 41.